p3palazzo/comparative-histories/chapter.md

 # Introduction #

-This chapter contrasts two ways of looking at the architecture of the past that have been prevalent in the research and teaching of this subject matter within professional architecture
+This chapter contrasts two ways of looking at the architecture of the past that have been prevalent in research and teaching within professional architecture
-schools: "comparative histories" and "critical history".
-Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1896history].
-More recently, however, criticism has become so central to our understanding of the "duty" of history according to Manfredo
+schools: "comparative history" and "critical history".
+Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, notably Banister Fletcher's eponymous book [@fletcher:1896history].
+However, criticism has become so central to our understanding of the "task" of history as outlined by Manfredo
-@tafuri:1968teorie that we would hardly admit comparative studies as a form *history* at all.
-This notwithstanding, the comparative form has a stronger claim to being *architecture*.
+@tafuri:1968teorie that comparative studies are now scarcely acknowledged as a form *history*.
+Despite this, the comparative form has a stronger claim to being *architecture*.
 This contrast has spilled over from the education of professional architects to raise issues in the writing and practice of supporting disciplines of architectural history.

 Much of the publishing market for architectural history textbooks is concentrated in North America and Western Europe.
-Therefore, the discussion in this chapter is chiefly concerned with a few major publications originating in these regions but circulated worldwide either in their original form or in translation.
-That said, history as a humanistic and literary craft has been marginalized from professional education in architecture in much of continental Europe.
+Therefore, we will focus on a few major publications from these regions as well as some noteworthy theoretical contributions from South America.
+This is in part because history as a humanistic pursuit and literary craft has been marginalized in professional architectural education in much of continental Europe.
 The context of this discussion is thus mainly focused on how global architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian peninsula and Belgium.

-These regions are where architectural education has long been integrated into universities, and where the ideal of a humanistic and generalist education for architects is strongest.
-Moreover, unlike much of continental Europe and the British isles where the scholar--architect is a relatively new development, in the Americas and the Iberian peninsula architectural historians have often, if not mostly, come out of an initial professional training.
-Since they all have been, to some extent, consumers of French, British, and North American textbooks, this geographic scope is logically self-contained.
+These regions, where architectural education has long been integrated into universities, have nurtured the ideal of a humanistic and generalist education for architects.
+Moreover, unlike much of continental Europe and the British isles where the scholar--architect is a relatively new development, architectural historians in the Americas and the Iberian peninsula often, if not mostly, come out of professional training.
+Given their exposure to French, British, and North American textbooks, this geographic scope is logically self-contained.

-The problem of history in professional architectural education resides, therefore, in the interplay between two pairs of concepts in tension with each other: first, the tension between the comparative method as part of an Idealist view of scholarship and the critical approach as a development of historical materialism; second, the tension between the discipline of architecture bearing upon professional education and the
+The problem of history in professional architectural education thus lies in the interplay between two pairs of concepts in tension: first, that between the comparative method as part of an Idealist view of scholarship and the critical approach as a development of historical materialism; second, the tension between the discipline of architecture bearing upon professional education and the